wpswings/pdf-generator-for-wp/README.txt

 == WHAT PREMIUM VERSION OF WORDPRESS PDF GENERATOR PLUGIN OFFERS ==

+* Display more than 1 meta fields in a row.
 * Upload TTF font.
 * Allow admin to rename meta fields while listing in PDF.
 * Allow admin to choose taxonomy just like meta fields and rename keys.